 But mostly mASCot is about celebrating our wonderful diverse children and families, raising the understanding of autism in our community so we can all be who we need to be.

-Jo and Mimi are brilliantly co-coordinating our Youth Projects, the Girls Group, Sunday Club and Teen+ are back running at a lower capacity than usual but will be increasing soon.
-Laura is hosting our Gaming Realm so our kids can try and meet up online when and where possible and she has also co-ordinated the Multi-sports club which is back up and running.
+Jo and Mimi are brilliantly co-coordinating our Youth Projects, the Girls Group, Sunday Club, Teen+ and the new Inbetweeners group, Swimming Club and the mASCot Cafe.
+These are all up and running, With Georgia now running a girls Group for East side families.
+Laura is hosting our Gaming Realm so our kids can meet up online when and where possible and she has also co-ordinated the Multi-sports club.

-Becky, as always, is working hard behind the scenes taking all our issues back to the decision makers to make sure they get it right for our families.
+Becky is working behind the scenes taking all our issues back to the decision makers to make sure they get it right for our families.

 Good work guys